Adam Air Flight 574: Flight chronology

-On 1 January 2007, at 12:59 local time (05:59 UTC), the plane departed from Juanda Airport, Surabaya, with 96 passengers (85 adults, 7 children and 4 infants), a 56 percent load factor, and 6 crew on board.
+On 1 January 2007, at 12:59 local time (05:59 UTC), the plane departed from Juanda Airport, Surabaya, with 96 passengers (85 adults, seven children, and four infants), a 56% load factor, and 6 crew on board.
 The passenger list was composed mainly of Indonesian nationals with a majority of the passengers returning to Manado after New Year's Day; the foreigners were an American family of three and a German national.
-The two-hour flight, scheduled to arrive at Sam Ratulangi Airport, Manado, at 16:00 local time, (Note: Cities on Java island, including Surabaya, observe one hour difference with cities on Sulawesi islands (Western Indonesia Time and Central Indonesia Time respectively).) all was normal until the plane vanished from air traffic control radar screens at Makassar, South Sulawesi, with the final contact at around 15:00 local time.
+The two-hour flight, scheduled to arrive at Sam Ratulangi Airport, Manado, at 16:00 local time, (Note: Cities on Java island, including Surabaya, observe one-hour difference with cities on Sulawesi islands (Western Indonesia Time and Central Indonesia Time, respectively).) was normal until the plane vanished from air traffic control radar screens at Makassar, South Sulawesi, with the final contact at around 15:00 local time.
 The last known beacon position was detected by a Singaporean satellite.
 The altitude of the plane was shown as 35000 ft on the radar screen.